One of "Those Days"... and Expectations

 I had planned to meet a friend at his office but he didn't text me back so I wasn't sure that he was still there.

-I got home and realized I hadn't seen the other pair of glasses I got (for other tasks as needed) in a while and bawled as I thought I had accidentally pushed them into the trash can under the table where I keep all of the stuff that needs to go elsewhere.
-I looked and looked for them and just about gave up.
+I got home and realized I hadn't seen the other pair of glasses I got (for other tasks as needed) in a while and ugly-cried as I thought I had accidentally pushed them into the trash can under the table where I keep all of the stuff that needs to go elsewhere.
+I looked and looked for them and finally gave up (I never did find those glasses).

 I was talking to my boyfriend at the time and I burst out, "This isn't the way the day is supposed to be going.
 I'm manic!"